1998 Locomotive NOx Fleet Average Emissions Agreement in the South Coast Air Basin

 The tables below summarize each railroad’s compliance data for the 2015 calendar year.
 For clarity, the information is categorized by tier or ULEL levels.
 However, many locomotives are certified to emission levels cleaner than the locomotive emission standards.
 For the purposes of determining compliance, actual certification or ULEL levels were used.

-Information that provides the emissions (tier level) associated with every locomotive that visited SCAB in 2014 is pending and will be available in the near future (e.g. Compliance Reports and Locomotive Summaries).
-Note that this data is a “snap shot” for calendar year 2014 operations, and those locomotives may or may not be operating in SCAB at this point in time.
+Note that this data is a “snap shot” for calendar year 2015 operations, and those locomotives may or may not be operating in the South Coast Air Basin at this point in time.
 Additionally, certified emission levels are subject to change as locomotives are remanufactured to lower emission levels.
 The tables below provide the aggregated number of locomotives, MWhrs by each tier levela, and the average and weighted NOx emission levels.

 |%MWhrs by Tier Level||Weighted Average